stackstrap/stackstrap/README.md

 should not be tied to any particular community.
 It is also clear that the project has been difficult to explain.

 Is it a tool?
-Is it a Vagrant extension?
 Is it a collection of highly usable Salt States?
+Is it a Vagrant plugin?
 It will likely become all of those things.
 Ultimately StackStrap is an attempt to construct a PaaS by combining three tools in the most common sense way possible.
 The goal is to ensure that the process remains entirely suggestive so that users can pick and choose how to use the offerings.